fmanrique8/romeo-gpt/README.md

 - Docker installed on your system
 - Python 3.10 or later installed on your system
-- Basic understanding of FastAPI, Redis, and MongoDB
+- Basic understanding of FastAPI and Redis.

 ## Environment Variables